Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 ##### Franchising and licensning
 - Both entail replication, but licensing is less restricive than franchising
 - Licensing is more popular in creative industries and pharmaceutical industries
+	- Basically in industries where there is a recipe to replicate
+- Licensing also common for startup where you can give license of your product to larger company